Office of the Executive Vice President and Provost

 Office of the Provost

-Frederick Bonato, Ph.D., Provost and Vice President for Academic Affairs
+Frederick Bonato, Ph.D., Executive Vice President and Provost

-Nicole DeCapua Rinck, Ed.D., Assistant Vice President for Academic Affairs
+Nicole DeCapua Rinck, Ed.D., Associate Vice President for Academic Affairs

 Ruth Vazquez, Executive Administrative Assistant to the Provost